 4. Mushrooms: River Cottage Handbook

 Mushrooms are specifically about foraging and how you can identify whether it’s 100% the right mushroom or not.
 It goes through many lookalikes and has recipes like making mushroom stock or preserving mushrooms.
-I’ve used this mainly to figure out where mushrooms I wanted to eat and which one is right or not poisonous.
+I’ve used this mainly to figure out which mushrooms I wanted to eat and which were right or not poisonous.

 So, for example, the velvet shank is one of those I love velvet, but I’m confident enough to identify them.
 It’s quite scary to find mushrooms.
 I recommend doing lots of research, and the book has lots of beautiful images of mushrooms, which is super fun.